kpacha/serf-handler/README.md

 ###Service discovery

 - Checkout the repo.
 - Configure your serf agents so they use the `tags` feature to expose the products and services they handle (and the port of each one).
+The role tag is a list of all different service types a node is serving.
 - Create your rode catalogue by importing the `handler` module and extending the base handlers (`SerfHandler`, `ConsumerHandler` and `ConfigHandler`).
 - Create the entry point with your node definition or just edit the `event_hanlder.py` script.
 This script must register all the roles and handlers.
 - Set the entry point created on the previous step as your main serf event handler.